Georgia-Armenia Bilateral Trade Analysis 2023

 • Trade Balance: Georgia maintains a surplus of $427.80 million

-• Import Dependencies: Key imports from Armenia include various products
+• Import Dependencies: Key imports from Armenia include copper ores and concentrates, precious metal ores and concentrates: (excluding silver), cigarettes: containing tobacco

 Strategic Trade Indicators